zukeru/duplocloud-interview/README.md

 - **Environment Variables**: The inputs are exported as environment variables prefixed with `TF_VAR_`, which Terraform automatically picks up.
 - **Pipeline Steps**:
   1. **Checkout Code**: Retrieves the repository code.
-  2. **Configure AWS Credentials**: Sets up AWS authentication using the secrets.
+  2. **Configure AWS Credentials**: Sets up AWS authentication using the environment-specific secrets.
   3. **Install Terraform**: Installs the required Terraform version.
   4. **Install AWS CLI**: Installs AWS CLI tools.
   5. **Check and Create S3 Bucket and DynamoDB Table**: Checks if the necessary S3 bucket and DynamoDB table exist; if not, it creates them using scripts.